openresty/lua-nginx-module/README.markdown

                   first introduced in ngx_lua v0.3.1rc30.

-    J             enable the PCRE Javascript compatible mode. this option was first introduced in the v0.7.14 release.
+    J             enable the PCRE Javascript compatible mode. this option was first introduced in the v0.7.14 release. this option requires at least PCRE 8.12.

     m             multi-line mode (similar to Perl's /m modifier)